braultomatic/braultomatic.github.io/studytime/terms/index.md

 Section 1: Account and Registration
 a.
 Accepting the Terms
-You may not use the APIs and may not accept the Terms if (a) you are not of legal age to form a binding contract with Google, or (b) you are a person barred from using or receiving the APIs under the applicable laws of the United States or other countries including the country in which you are resident or from which you use the APIs.
+You may not use the APIs and may not accept the Terms if (a) you are not of legal age to form a binding contract with StudyTime.

 Section 2: Using Our App
 a.
 Your End Users